 Directed Independent Study (DIS)

 Each graduate program offers courses in directed independent study.
-These courses appear with a 5X96 number (“X” ranges from 1-6 semester credit hours) in the course offerings of each discipline and may carry variable credit depending upon the course design.
+These courses appear with a 5X96 or 6X96 number (“X” ranges from 1-6 semester credit hours) in the course offerings of each discipline and may carry variable credit depending upon the course design.
 The number of credit hours must be approved by the instructor, the Department Chairperson/Director, and the Dean in advance of registration.
-These courses may be repeated, but may not exceed a total of six semester credit hours.
+Courses that do not appear-on the degree plan require College of Graduate Studies approval.

-- The student should first try to resolve the matter with the appropriate instructor(s).
+- The student should first try to resolve the matter with the appropriate faculty member(s).

-- If the matter remains unresolved, the student should submit a request for an alternative final exam time in writing to the Office of Student Affairs.
-This request must be submitted by the drop date (the last day to drop a course for the semester with an automatic grade of W as stated in the semester class schedule).
+- If the matter remains unresolved, the student should submit a request for an alternative final exam time in writing to the Office of Academic Affairs.
+This request must be submitted by the drop date as stated in the semester class schedule.

-- The Office of Student Affairs will select which of the exams should be taken at an alternative time and formally contact the faculty member at least 15 working days before the final examination period.
-Preference for selection of which course would have an alternative final exam time must be based on the course with the smaller class size and, then, courses with final exam times in between other exams.
+- The Office of Academic Affairs will select which of the examinations should be taken at an alternative time and formally contact the faculty member at least 15 working days before the final examination period.
+Preference for selection of which course would have an alternative final exam time will be based on the course with the smaller class size and then, courses with final exam times in between other exams.

-- The faculty member will then arrange an alternative time for the student to take the final exam for that course that does not conflict with the student’s final exam schedule or require the student to take more than two final exams in one day.
-If students have difficulties in rescheduling the examination, they should consult with the Office of Student Affairs.
+- The faculty member will then arrange an alternative time for the student to take the final examination for the selected course.
+The examination may not conflict with the student’s final examination schedule or require the student to take more than two (2) final examinations in a single day.
+If students have difficulties in rescheduling the examination, they should consult with the Office of Academic Affairs.
 Final exams given outside the regularly scheduled time may vary in content and format at the discretion of the faculty member.

 Application for Graduation